-As he reviewed the reports of the Lewis and Clark expedition, Thomas Jefferson read of encounters with the Sioux, Mandan, Shoshone, Nez Perce, and various other Native American communities.
-Although these Indian Nations were relatively new to Jefferson, American Indians were not, as his personal encounters with Indians began during his boyhood in Virginia and extended through his public career and into his retirement.
+As he reviewed the reports of the Lewis and Clark expedition, Thomas Jefferson read of encounters with the Oceti Sakowin, Mandan, Shoshone, Nez Perce, and various other Native American communities.
+Although these Indian Nations were relatively new to Jefferson, Native Americans were not, as Jefferson's personal encounters with them began during his boyhood in Virginia and extended through his public career and into his retirement.
 Over time and in varying circumstances, he viewed Native Americans as subjects of intellectual curiosity or saw them in political terms as enemies in war or partners in peace.
-Jefferson's long public career during a formative time period allowed him to shape the relations between the United States and the various Indian nations in the eighteenth and early nineteenth centuries and beyond.
+Jefferson's long public career during a formative time period allowed him to shape the relations between the United States and the various Native American Nations during the early years of America and beyond.

-In his retirement years Jefferson recalled the Indians he had encountered as a boy in Virginia, noting especially the Cherokee warrior, Outassete.
+In his retirement years Jefferson recalled the Native Americans he had encountered as a boy in Virginia, noting especially the Cherokee warrior, Ostenaco (ᎤᏍᏔᎾᏆ, identified as Outassete by Jefferson).
 But such events would have already been fairly rare in the Virginia of Jefferson's boyhood.
-By the time of his birth in 1743, the Indian presence in Virginia had been greatly diminished by disease and warfare with white settlers.
-The Indian nations remaining inside Virginia were small in size and included the Algonkian-speaking nations that were remnants of the once powerful Powhatan Confederacy, the Siouan-speaking nations such as the Monacan, Saponi and Tutelo, and a group of Iroquoian-speakers, the Meherrin, among others.
-As their populations dwindled, Virginians became less concerned with these Indian communities and more preoccupied with the powerful Indian nations outside their borders, as settlements of white and black Virginians now extended to the foot of the Appalachian Mountains.
+By the time of his birth in 1743, the Native American presence in Virginia had been greatly diminished by disease and warfare with white settlers.
+The Native American Nations remaining inside Virginia were mostly small in size and population during this period.
+Often categorized by language family, these groups included the Algonkian-speaking nations that were remnants of the once-powerful Powhatan Confederacy, such as the Mattaponi, the Pamunkey, the Chickahominy, the Rappahannock, the Nansemond, and the Patawomeck, the Siouan-speaking nations such as the Monacan, whose homelands encompassed Monticello, the Saponi and Tutelo, and a group of Iroquoian-speakers, including the Meherrin, the Cheroenhaka, Nottoway, and in deep southwest Virginia, the Cherokee, among others.
+Other tribal groups surely had descendants in Virginia at the time, and people moved frequently as the impacts of ongoing colonization forced change over time.
+As their populations dwindled, Virginians became less concerned with these Native American communities and more preoccupied with the powerful Native American Nations outside their borders, as settlements of white and Black Virginians now extended to the foot of the Appalachian Mountains.

-Yet as Governor of Virginia during the Revolutionary War, Jefferson welcomed a delegation from the Kaskaskia Indians.
+Yet as Governor of Virginia during the Revolutionary War, Jefferson welcomed a delegation from the Kaskaskia.
 This followed a campaign in the Ohio Valley of Virginia militia led by George Rogers Clark, older brother of William Clark.
-There, Clark made alliances with some of the Indian nations, including the Kaskaskia of the Illinois country, and then attacked the British and the Indians allied with them at villages in present-day Illinois and Indiana.
-This warfare put Virginia's government into direct contact with western Indian nations and precipitated the visit of the Kaskaskia delegation with Virginia's governor.
+There, Clark made alliances with some of the Native Nations, including the Kaskaskia of the Illinois country, and then attacked the British and the Indigenous Nations allied with them at villages in present-day Illinois and Indiana.
+This warfare put Virginia's government into direct contact with western Native Nations and precipitated the visit of the Kaskaskia delegation with Virginia's governor.

 In an exchange of speeches with the leader of the Kaskaskia, a chief of partial French ancestry named Jean Baptiste du Coigne, Jefferson expressed his ambitions for the future of the Anglo-American and Native American relationship.
 He looked forward to the day when the Indians would adopt white American ways and the two groups would live together in peace.
-Jefferson's speech prefigured the manner in which he, and most white Americans, would view American Indians in the decades to come.
-They worried about Indians becoming enemies in times of war, and they sought to keep them at peace through treaties and through a project of "civilization" that would try to make Indian culture resemble that of the Anglo-Americans.
+Jefferson's speech prefigured the manner in which he, and most white Americans, would view Native Americans in the decades to come.
+They worried about Native Americans becoming enemies in times of war, and they sought to keep them at peace through treaties and through a project of "civilization" that would try to make Native American culture resemble that of the Anglo-Americans.